nemogoc/100-days-of-code/r2-log.md

 ### R2D31 - 3/25
 Completed Section 32, Authentication.
 Definitely an interesting section, seems pretty easy to implement (using libraries, obviously).
 Discussed middleware too.
 I sort of knew what that was, but I feel much better in my understanding now.
 Will start section 33 to add auth to YC, but not expecting to get far today.
-Later: Ended up compleating section 33 as well, adding auth to yelpcamp.
+Later: Ended up completing section 33 as well, adding auth to yelpcamp.
 Fixed up my auth notes a bit, but since we're delegating most of auth, it came together pretty easily.

+### R2D32 - 3/27
+Completed section 34, which added user association to comments and campgrounds.
+Only a 3 video section, so I expected it to be quick, but they were longer more involved videos, so took a little bit.
+Definitely on the home stretch here, would like to be done by next week, but the last section is huge, so we'll see.

+### R2D33 - 3/28
+Completed section 35 to edit/delete campgrounds and comments.
+Going a bit more into middleware, which is nice.
+At this point, most things seem to be more putting things I know together (along with a few new methods) rather than whole new concepts, but we'll see if that holds going forward.